zhangh12/random-bamboo/README.md

 ```
 **NOTE** The three genotype files MUST share the same name.

+**NOTE** `RB` parses the input files according to their extensions.
+Only the file name without extension is needed when invoking `RB`.

 Run the following command to train a model with SNPs only
 ```
 bamboo --file train --mtry 5000 --ntree 10000 --out rb
 ```
 Four files `rb.cof`, `rb.err`, `rb.imp` and `rb.bam` will be saved to local, which contain the confusion matrix, oob error, Gini importance and trained model, respectively.
+The `bam` file is generally large, which can be muted by switching on the option `--nobamboo` if the trained model will not be used in future prediction.

-If continuous and categorical covariates are available in files `train.con` and `train.cat`, run the following command to train a model with covariates
+If continuous and categorical covariates are available in *covariate* files `train.con` and `train.cat`, run the following command to train a model with covariates
 ```
 bamboo --file train --cont train --cate train --out rb --mtry 5000 --ntree 10000
 ```
-Please note that the first line of `train.con` and `train.cat` is the header and the first column is the individual IDs used for aligning the genotypes information given in `fam` file.
-Below is an example of `con` and `cat` files
+The first line of `con` and `cat` files is the header and the first column is the individual IDs used for aligning the genotypes information given in `fam` file.
+Below is an example of covariate files

 ```{r}
 > fam <- read.table("train.fam", header=F,as.is=T)